ChrisTrenkamp/gobindlua/README.md

-# Generate struct bindings for GopherLua
+# Generate bindings for GopherLua

-`gobindlua` generates [GopherLua](https://github.com/yuin/gopher-lua) bindings for your structs.
+`gobindlua` generates [GopherLua](https://github.com/yuin/gopher-lua) bindings for structs and package functions.

 `gobindlua` is designed to be used with `go:generate`.
 For example: